towerrounder/dumb-grid/README.md

 dumb-grid
 =========

-A plain simple dumb grid.
-Does everything a simple grid should do and nothing else.
+A dumb grid that behaves exactly the way you tell it to.
+It does nothing it isnt supposed to do and does everything it needs to do.